 - Lets cold air in a little too well.

 - Not completely weather resistant.

 This WeatherMaster camping tent comes in 6 and 10 person capacities.
-The 6 person version is best for a family of four as it has a maximum capacity of 6.
-You could extend your family size to five if you bring the dog along.
+The 6 person version is best for a family of four.
+Although you could extend your family size to five if you bring the dog along.

 If the doggie takes up too much extra space, throw a tarp over the screen room and add a second one as a floor.
 Dog gets its own bedroom!

 By day, the screen room makes a great place for parents to hang out, free of bugs, while the kids go play in the messy wilderness.
 It’s also a nice covered space with a tarp overhead for the whole family to hang out and watch the sunrise or sunset.